Regional CO2 footprint: local and global

 CO2 balance: per capita

 Annual per capita emissions in the FrankfurtRhineMain region average 11.7 tons of CO2 equivalents.
 The basis for this is the global CO2 balance for 2017, divided by the number of people living in the FrankfurtRhineMain region (according to population data for 2017, around 2.429.326).
 However, this balance only includes greenhouse gas emissions from energy production and consumption.
 Other emissions, such as those caused by food consumption, are not included.
-The complete CO2 balance per person is therefore even higher.
+The total CO2 balance per person is therefore even higher.

 CO2 balance: only local direct emissions on site